hulinxiang/Android-Software/items/report.md

         - Ensured data validation and provided feedback on successful updates.
     - Image Upload and Retrieval
         - Integrated image upload functionality using Firebase Storage.
-        - Developed an ImageUploader class to handle image upload processes.
+        - Developed method to handle image upload processes.
         - Managed image selection and preview in the CreateActivity class.
     - UI Tests using Espresso
         - Created UI tests for the EditProfileActivity using Espresso,try but failed